-Astrological records of ancient eclipses in China claimed that solar eclipses were a reflection of the quality of the king, and the corona's appearance revealed the political plots at work behind the throne:

-(If the king) does not share his fortune with his subjects, the condition is called unstable.
-Then there will be a total eclipse with Sun being black and its light shooting outward....
-If there are two ear-rings beside the Sun during eclipse while in the east, west, south, and north corners there are white clouds shooting outward, then the whole country will be in war.

 The search for meaning in celestial events is the purview of astrology.
+Astrological records of ancient China claimed that solar eclipses were a reflection of the quality of the king, and the corona's appearance was said to reveal the political plots at work behind the throne: "[If the king] does not share his fortune with his subjects, the condition is called unstable.
+Then there will be a total eclipse with Sun being black and its light shooting outward. . . .
+If there are two ear-rings beside the Sun during eclipse while in the east, west, south, and north corners there are white clouds shooting outward, then the whole country will be in war."
+But China is not the only place where the sky was searched for meaning: court astrologers all over the world have done the same for millennia.
 A comet appears in the sky?
 The king will be overthrown.
-A supernova (a new star) appears in the constellation of Leo?
+A new star (a supernova) appears in the constellation of Leo?
 A new king will be born.
 The Sun is eclipsed?
 The king is wicked.
-As a steely-eyed scientist who prides myself on my reason and yet is moved to awe by such a rare and beautiful phenomenon, I can understand the ancients' desire to associate it with something of great importance.
+As a steely-eyed scientist who prides myself on my reason and yet is moved to awe by such a rare and beautiful phenomenon, I can understand the ancients' desire to associate eclipses with events of great importance.

-Historians have also noted a tradition that if eclipses record momentous events, then certain events that the original chroniclers wished to appear to be momentous were made so by adding an eclipse, even if no actual eclipse were handy.
-The end-times stories of Ragnarok and the Rapture in Norse and Christian traditions (as well as the Crucifixion in the gospels) are all accompanied by the Sun turning black.
-These have often been interpreted as total eclipses, even if the description of the event in the case of the Crucifixion, bears little similarity to an actual eclipse.
+If eclipses were thought to mark momentous events, then the reverse was also true: certain events that the original chroniclers wished to appear to be momentous were made so by adding an eclipse, even if no actual eclipse was handy.
+The end-times stories of Ragnarok and the Rapture in the Norse and Christian traditions, respectively (as well as the Crucifixion in the gospels), are accompanied by the Sun turning black.
+These details have often been interpreted as references to total eclipses, even if the description of the event, as in the case of the Crucifixion, bears little similarity to an actual eclipse.

 Even in modern times, momentous events seem to have their associated eclipses.
-To anyone living in Boston, Massachusetts, the night the Red Sox broke their 85-year long World Series "curse" is as momentous as they come.
-It was made all the more so by the fact that it only happened during the final moments of the total lunar eclipse of October 2004.
-At that instant the Moon became red as it was lit by the light of every sunrise and sunset happening on Earth at that moment.
-Perhaps the Red Sox could only win by the light of a red Moon?
+To anyone living in Boston, Massachusetts, the night the Red Sox broke their eighty-five-yearlong World Series "curse" is as momentous as they come.
+It win by the light of a red Moon?

-For such an awe-inspiring sight, the ability to call it into existence was a sign of one's power with the gods.
-A little over three hundred years after Columbus scared the Jamaican chieftains with his calculation of a lunar eclipse, another European thought he'd try the similar trick with the Plains Indians in the American West.
+For such an awe-inspiring sight, throughout most of history the ability to call it into existence was a sign of one's power with the gods.
+A little over three hundred years after Columbus scared the Jamaican chieftains with his calculation of a lunar eclipse, another European thought he'd try the same trick with the Plains Indians in the American West.
 There, a local doctor in a small town in the Dakota Territory in 1869 read in his almanac that there was about to be a total eclipse of the Sun.
-Eager to impress upon the local Sioux the power of the White Man's magic and healing arts, he told them of the exact date and time that the eclipse would begin until he saw fit to have it stop.
+Eager to impress upon the local Sioux the power of the White Man's magic and healing arts, he told them the exact date and time the eclipse would begin.
+And it would last, he said, until he saw fit to stop it.

-When totality occurred, rather than cower in fear the men raised their rifles and fired into the air.
-When the Sun came out again they calmly stated that, "The doctor could predict the eclipse, but they could drive it away...."
+When totality occurred, the Sioux, rather than cowering in fear, raised their rifles and fired into the air.
+When the Sun came out again, they calmly stated that "the doctor could predict the eclipse, but they could drive it away."